March 1, 2016

 What’s been missing in from the hearing health-care system is a low-cost, easily administered, reliable test of hearing that can be widely applied to children around school entry so that no child has to go through years of school at a disadvantage to others because of unmanaged hearing loss.

 Sound Scouts looks and feels like a game when it is played.
 However, it incorporates several advanced scientific principles that enable it to detect a range of hearing problems.
-These problems include conductive hearing loss arising from infections or other disorders in the middle ear, sensorineural hearing loss, auditory neuropathy and central auditory processing disorder (of which there are several varieties).
+These problems include conductive hearing loss arising from infections or other disorders in the middle/outer ear, sensorineural hearing loss, auditory neuropathy and central auditory processing disorder (of which there are several varieties).

 The game comprises three interleaved tests of hearing; two based on perceiving speech (one in noise and one in quiet), and one based on perceiving tones against a noise background.
 Each of these constantly adapts so that the child is always listening at the edge of his or hearing capability.
 Algorithms within the game check that the child is responding reliably, as well as measuring the child’s actual ability.
 The results from the three tests are combined to automatically display a test result as soon as the game is completed.